simondavies/Veezi-API-Wrapper/README.md

 ####Set Up

-Once the project has been down loaded we need to continue the initial set up.
+Once the project has been downloaded we need to continue the initial set up.

 ```
 cd target-directory